-The definition of functional programming is quite easy.
+The definition of functional programming is relatively easy.
 Functional programming is programming with mathematical functions.
 Is that all?
 Of course, not!

 Mathematical functions